- US Online Poker

 While player pooling across three states is already a big achievement, there may be more to come in 2018.

 Pennsylvania should be rolling out its first games sometime in 2018, and it’s a likely candidate to join the pool.
 The addition of the country’s sixth most-populous state would make the potential pool that much larger.
-Several other states, including New York and Illinois, will at least consider legalization in the new year, too.
+Several other states will at least consider legalization in the new year, too.
+Illinois online gambling, including poker, is near the top of the list of possibilities.

 If New York, in particular, can manage to get aboard the interstate poker train, it would mean a significant uptick for US online poker.